Best 11 Passwordless Authentication Solutions For Business (2026)

 OneLogin Workforce Identity Logo

-OneLogin, now part of One Identity, is an IAM platform trusted by over 2,000 organisations for SSO, MFA, and passwordless authentication.
+OneLogin, now part of One Identity, is an IAM platform trusted by over 2,000 organizations for SSO, MFA, and passwordless authentication.
 Acclaimed for delivering easy-to-use, scalable, and secure identity products, OneLogin offers their Trusted Experience Platform with a suite of workforce identity capabilities.
-We think it’s a solid mid-market option if your primary need is simple SSO and MFA across a large app catalogue.
+We think it’s a solid mid-market option if your primary need is simple SSO and MFA across a large app catalog.

 Customers appreciate the simplicity of the single-password experience and the convenience of having all corporate apps grouped in one portal.
 Daily users say it stays out of the way and does what it should.
 There are trade-offs.
 Some users report unexpected outages and connectivity glitches that raise reliability concerns for always-on environments.
 Support response times also draw criticism, with some teams reporting slow issue resolution.

-We think OneLogin delivers well on its core use case: simple, centralised access management without heavy configuration.
+We think OneLogin delivers well on its core use case: simple, centralized access management without heavy configuration.
 The 6,000+ integrations and 25-language support suit distributed, global teams.
-The platform also supports 25 languages, meaning organisations with a global presence can provide localised content for employees.
-If your organisation needs advanced identity governance or has zero tolerance for service interruptions, evaluate the platform’s operational track record carefully before committing.
+The platform also supports 25 languages, meaning organizations with a global presence can provide localised content for employees.
+If your organization needs advanced identity governance or has zero tolerance for service interruptions, evaluate the platform’s operational track record carefully before committing.

 Strengths